apache/mxnet/docs/how_to/distributed_training.md

 python mnist.py --batch-size 100
 ```

-If the mxnet directory which contains launch.py and train_mnist.py are accessible to all machines in the cluster (for example if they are on a network file system), we can run the following
+If the mxnet directory which contains the script mnist.py is accessible to all machines in the cluster (for example if they are on a network file system), we can run the following
 ```
 ../../tools/launch.py -n 4 --launcher ssh -H hosts python train_mnist.py --network lenet --gpus 0,1 --kv-store dist_sync_device
 ```